 In the research lab at Dartmouth led by Professor Lee Lynd, processing cellulosic biomass in a single biological step without added enzymes is a central theme.
 Such “consolidated bioprocessing” (CBP) is a potential breakthrough, and “is widely considered to be the ultimate low-cost configuration for cellulose hydrolysis and fermentation” (joint DOE/USDA Roadmap, 2007).
-We are focused on production of ethanol, a promising renewable fuel.
-The CBP strategy is however potentially applicable to a very broad range of fuels and chemicals.
+We are focused on production of ethanol, a promising renewable fuel and fuel intermediate, and the logical first commercialization target for C-CBP.
+Once demonstrated for ethanol, the CBP strategy is potentially enabling for a broad range of fuels and chemicals.

 William J. Brady, Jr. is an executive and entrepreneur in the sustainable energy and advanced materials industries.
 He has successfully led large complex global organizations, and has created value in building emerging technology businesses.

 Most recently, Mr. Brady served as President, Chief Executive Officer and a Director of Mascoma Corporation, a leading industrial biotechnology company.
 Mascoma’s bioconversion products have been used to produce over 3 billion gallons of biofuels.
 Mascoma was successfully sold to Lallemand Corporation in November 2014.